mlittl/dev.na.bambora.com/source/docs/guides/visa_checkout.md

 ### Caveats

-Bambora's Visa Checkout integration is not compatible with 3D Secure.
+Bambora's Visa SRC integration is not compatible with 3D Secure.

 ### Testing

-Visa Checkout is not enabled by default on test accounts.
-Contact us at (support.northamerica@bambora.com)[mailto:support.northamerica@bambora.com] and we will enable it.
+Visa SRC is not enabled by default on test accounts.
+Contact us at [support.northamerica@bambora.com](mailto:support.northamerica@bambora.com) and we will enable it.

-You can test visa checkout on sandbox-web.na.bambora.com.
+You can test Visa SRC on sandbox-web.na.bambora.com.

 ### Visa Checkout SDK

 You will need to add Visa Checkout to your page and register a listener to handle payments originating from it.
-You can find out more (here)[https://developer.visa.com/capabilities/visa_checkout/docs].
+You can find out more [here](https://developer.visa.com/capabilities/visa_checkout/docs).

 ### Example requests: